How to Fix a Leggy Jade Plant

 1. Move Your Plant to a New Location

 If your plant appears a bit leggy, try moving it to a window sill, or close to a window so that it has direct access to light.
 Make sure the window, transparent wall, or door you choose gets sufficient daily sunlight.
+It’s also important to choose the ideal soil for jade plants.

 2. Place Your Jade Plant Outdoors Daily